-Most of the posts you’ve seen so far are of what I refer to as Central Seoul – the palaces Gyeongbokgung and Changdeokgung near to Insadong, and the Myeongdong area where Namsangol Hanok and N Seoul Tower are.
-On the 2nd day of my trip, I headed off westwards towards Ewha and Hongdae.
-Both areas close to universities, and well known for having great and affordable shopping to cater to the tertiary crowd – overall, prices here are cheaper and the dressing style more casual.
+Most of the posts you’ve seen so far are of what I refer to as Central Seoul – the palaces Gyeongbokgung and Changdeokgung, and the Myeongdong area where Namsangol Hanok and N Seoul Tower are.
+On the 2nd day of my trip, I headed off westwards towards Ewha and Hongdae, both areas close to universities, and well known for having great and affordable shopping to cater to the tertiary crowd – overall, prices here are cheaper and the dressing style more casual.

-Not much pix for Ewha especially because I spent more of my time shoppingshoppingshopping, but I did end up with great buys and an interesting lunch experience!
+Not many pix for Ewha especially because I spent more of my time shoppingshoppingshopping, but I did end up with great buys and an interesting lunch experience!

 The Ewha area, also known as Edae for short, is where the women’s university is, hence quite a lot of shopping around there is ladies casual than office lady, but you can find lots of suitable office wear if you take the time!
 Most of the shops are stand-alone ones along the streets which are laid out in a grid-like fashion, but you might get lost in the alleyways so buy something quick if you see it, cause you might not walk back that same way again!

 (I ended up with 3 dresses and a pair of shorts from here!)

 I found a cute little restaurant with a grass carpet leading down to it.
 From the menu outside, I figured there was Bulgogi served in there so I thought it was pretty safe.
 When I headed down though, the service staff didn’t understand a lick of English.
 At all.
 Ordering food was pretty tough because while they were exceedingly polite, they kinda also expected me to start speaking Korean in 5 minutes, and stared at me smiling while I tried to communicate the menu to them!
 In the end, I just pointed and hoped for the best… not sure what the sauce was but it turned out alright~ Read more about that experience here.